tsuru/tsuru/docs/provisioners/docker/schedulers.rst

 -----------------------

-To use the `segregate scheduler` you shoud enable the segregate mode in `tsuru.conf` and make sure that the conf about scheduler storage (redis) is configured:
+To use the `segregate scheduler` you shoud enable the segregate mode in `tsuru.conf` and make sure that the details about the scheduler storage (redis) is also configured:

 .. highlight:: yaml